Outdoor watches, which are watches designed for use in mountain climbing and other outdoor activities, are convenient

 - Water resistance: 10ATM (equivalent to 100m)

-- Satellite systems: GPS, GLONASS, Michibiki (complementary signal), Galileo
+- Satellite systems: GPS, GLONASS, Michibiki (supplementary signal), Galileo

 - Platform: Garmin Connect

-A high-value model that satisfies the price: Casio Pro Trek PRG-270-1JF
+A great value model at a great price: Casio Pro Trek PRG-270-1JF.

-PRO TREK brand, with reliable basic functions and durability, while also offering beginner-friendly prices and ease of use.
+This PRO TREK watch offers reliable basic functionality and durability, while also being beginner-friendly and easy to use.

 - Size: 54.6 x 52.4 x 15 mm